 Oct 07, 2025, 6:27 pm

-Every wedding invitation tells a story — not just of your love, but also of your taste, attention to detail, and creativity.
+Every wedding invitation tells a story not just of your love, but also of your taste, attention to detail, and creativity.
 But behind that beautiful printed wedding card, there’s also a cost structure made up of many small but important decisions.
 From paper type to printing method, every choice has an impact on your final budget.

-Knowing what drives the cost allows you to make confident, intentional choices—investing more in the details that matter to you and saving smartly on the rest.
+Knowing what drives the cost allows you to make confident, intentional choices, investing more in the details that matter to you and saving smartly on the rest.

 The printing method you choose has perhaps the biggest influence on cost.
-Digital printing is the most budget-friendly option, offering full-colour flexibility and quick turnaround times.
+Digital printing is the most budget-friendly option, offering full-color flexibility and quick turnaround times.
 It’s perfect for modern couples who want vibrant designs or photographs printed with clarity.

 Both of these require special machinery and skilled craftsmanship, which is why they come with a higher price tag.

-Your choice of paper is like the canvas for your design—it sets the tone long before your guests even read the words.
+Your choice of paper is like the canvas for your design; it sets the tone long before your guests even read the words.
 A thicker paper instantly communicates luxury, while a lighter cardstock feels simple and minimalist.

 If you’re aiming for elegance, 100% cotton paper or handmade textured sheets can make a world of difference.
 They’re soft to the touch and photograph beautifully, but they do cost more to produce and print on.
 For those on a tighter budget, smooth or matte cardstocks provide a refined look at a fraction of the cost.